Aysal-Asfia/BigDataProject/Readme.md

 #### **1.3.
 Method**

-In our work, the proposed network includes five LSTM layers and one dense layer.
-In all of the layers, we used tanh activation function.
-But we applied softmax activation function in the last dense layer to predict the probability of each class.
+The proposed network includes five LSTM layers and one dense layer.
+In all of the layers, we use _tanh_ activation function and set the dropout rate as 0.25.
+In the last dense layer, we apply _softmax_ activation function to predict the probability of each class.
 The model is trained with batch size of 50 and Adam as the optimizer.

-We set the dropout rate as 0.25 in all LSTM layers.
+The model is trained with different subjects independently since the number of features of each subject is different.
+For each subject, the model is trained twice, once with 5 steps from TR1 to TR5 and once with 2 steps combined in TR34.
+Three fourths of the data of each subject is used to train, the remaining is test data.

-As the model is trained, we collect the information of CPU time, memory usage, disk throughput and cache used as these usually are the potential bottlenecks.
+As the model is trained, we collect the information of CPU time, memory usage, disk throughput and cache used.
+Then we compare the results from different subject as well as results from the same subject with different time-steps used.

 #### **1.4 Technologies, libraries and tools**